crftr/postgis-rails-3.2-experiments/README.md

   timeout: 5000
 ```

-Run the following `rake` task to enable the Postgis extension in the database
+Run the following `rake` task to enable the PostGIS extension in the database
 ```bash
 rake db:gis:setup
 ```

+## Create Spatial Tables